meteor/meteor/content/ui-ux.md

  2. Fetch data from those subscriptions.
  3. Fetch global client-side state from stores such as the Router, Accounts, and your own stores.

-Ideally, once a smart component has assembled such a set of data, it passes it off to a resuable component child to render with.
-The smart component actually does not render anything apart from one or more resuable children.
+Ideally, once a smart component has assembled such a set of data, it passes it off to a reusable component child to render with.
+The smart component actually does not render anything apart from one or more reusable children.

 A typical use case for a smart component is the "page" component that the router points you to when you access a URL.
 Such a component typically needs to do the three things above and then can pass the resulting arguments into child components.
 In the Todos example app, the `listShowPage` does exactly this, with a resultingly simple template: